oracle/tribuo/docs/Architecture.md

 - libsvm/svmlight - a sparse numerical format for classification and regression tasks.
 - CSV - a plain text delimited format (using an RFC4180 compliant parser).
-- JSON - JavaScript Object Notation, Tribuo natively reads JSON objects which are a map from String to primitive value.
+- JSON - JavaScript Object Notation.
+Tribuo natively reads JSON objects, which are a map from String to primitive value.
 The whole file is an array of such objects.
-- SQL - Tribuo has a JDBC loader which can query a database and convert the result set into Tribuo `Example`s.
+- SQL - Tribuo has a JDBC loader, which can query a database and convert the result set into Tribuo `Example`s.
-- text - a one document per line format, with the response variable before the text delimited by ` ## `.
+- text - a one document per line format in which with the response variable before the text is delimited by ` ## `.

 There are two CSV loaders:  A simple one for reading a CSV file (with or without a header) where all the columns are either features or responses, and a complex